-Recognition from The League of American Bicyclists Awarding the City of Grand Junction the Silver-level Bicycle Friendly Community Award

-City Manager Mike Bennett spoke of this award and gave updates on the upcoming closure of the Resource Center and potential new location.
+City Manager Mike Bennett discussed recognition from The League of American Bicyclists, which awarded the City of Grand Junction the silver-level Bicycle Friendly Community Award.
+He also provided an update on the upcoming closure of the Resource Center and the active search for a potential new location.
+He stated that the staff is conducting due diligence to determine a potential location's suitability before conducting community engagement.